 Member States shall not request for the cross-border use in an online service offered by a public sector body an electronic seal at a higher security level than the qualified electronic seal.

-The Commission may, by means of implementing acts, establish reference numbers of standards for advanced electronic seals.
-Compliance with the requirements for advanced electronic seals referred to in paragraphs 1 and 2 of this Article and Article 36 shall be presumed when an advanced electronic seal meets those standards.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).
+[DELETED].

 By 18 September 2015, and taking into account existing practices, standards and legal acts of the Union, the Commission shall, by means of implementing acts, define reference formats of advanced electronic seals or reference methods where alternative formats are used.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).

 Article 38